electricherd/audiobookfinder/README.md

 ### Goals
 The primary goal is to learn Rust and to cover various aspects of the language, of which some of I already used inside the program, such as:
-- [ ] borrowing: the borrow checker, I am getting more comfortable with it, but not completely there
+- [x] borrowing: the borrow checker, some issues but I am fine with it now
 - [x] shared-data over different threads (not yet lifetime optimized)
 - [x] multi-threading, a lot of threads and communication is inside, also  ([Rayon](https://github.com/rayon-rs/rayon))
 - [x] learning [futures](https://en.wikipedia.org/wiki/Futures_and_promises)